 While most decay happens because customers change their contact or other relevant details without bothering to notify the companies, it’s not the only reason.
 We can observe two types of data decay depending on the root cause.

 Mechanical data decay refers to any data loss caused by a mechanical failure or a malicious attack.
 This can happen easily if the company’s hardware isn’t properly maintained.
 In the end, neglect always leads to a catastrophic hardware failure that will cost the company a lot of money.

 Investing in prevention is always cheaper in the long run than dealing with the aftermath of a preventable disaster.
 This is especially true with data since, in most cases, you won’t be able to recover anything useful.Luckily, mechanical data decay can be easily avoided by using cloud storage or backup.
 A backup can help even against various cyber attacks, including ransomware.

 Logical Data Decay

-While sales and marketing databases can contain both new and old information from customers who used the company’s services or subscribed to its mailing lists, there’s nothing guaranteeing the relevance of the data stored.
+While sales and marketing databases can contain new and old information from customers who used the company’s services or subscribed to its mailing lists, nothing guarantees the relevance of the data stored.

 Data quality deteriorates over time due to the nature of the data itself.
-The older the information is, the bigger the chance of it being useless to the company, negatively impacting sales and marketing performance.
+The older the information is, the bigger the chance it is useless to the company, negatively impacting sales and marketing performance.
 What exactly do we mean by this?

 Changing the email address takes a couple of minutes and doesn’t cost anything.
 On top of personal emails, you also have various business emails people use during their careers.
 Now imagine how often people change emails when an average American changes their home address 11 times during their lifetime.